-While EU preferential goods that are stored in the UK outside of a customs warehouse cannot legally benefit from preferential treatment when then imported back into the EU, there are two possible ways to avoid the payment of customs duties.
+While EU preferential goods that are stored in the UK outside of a customs warehouse cannot legally benefit from preferential treatment when imported back into the EU, there are two possible ways to avoid the payment of customs duties.

 - Use the Returned Goods Relief procedure.

 - Send the goods from the EU under T2 transit procedure to a customs warehouse in GB and re-export from GB back to the EU with T2 transit procedure, then declare the goods as of EU status in the EU Member State they are being sent to.

 However, certain requirements apply in order to be able to claim preferential treatment and the burden of proof lies on the economic operator.
 If these conditions, verified and confirmed by Irish customs authorities, are not met, companies stand to lose preferential treatment and will be liable for customs duty and import VAT.

 CAS is a centralised customs management platform that supports both of these scenarios along with many more customs formalities to optimise efficiency and ensure companies benefit from the preferential treatment they are entitled to.

 Returned Goods Relief (RGR)

 To be able to re-import goods into the EU without payment of customs duty and import VAT, the goods must have been originally exported from the EU.
 VAT relief is only allowed if the person that re-imports the goods is the same person who originally exported them.
 In order to qualify for the Returned Goods Relief, the goods must be: